codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
- 1. Moving Picture
+ 1. Binary
- 2. Micro Point
+ 2. Python
- 3. Multi Pass
+ 3. C++
- 4. Music Player
+ 4. JavaScript

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  Binary
 </details>